siesing/docker-compose/README.md

 # docker-compose
 Voilà!
-My personal of docker-compose templates and configurations awaits you, fresh out of the digital oven.
+My personal collection of docker-compose templates and boilerplate configurations awaits you, fresh out of the digital oven.